rekeshali/sod-shocktube-cfd/README.md

 # sod-shocktube-cfd
 Sod shocktube using Explicit Euler in time and Steger-Warming, Roe, or HLL in space.
+Traditional initial conditions, constant solution boundaries.

 Computation in C++, visualization python.